When you ask people the difference between Democrats and Republicans, one answer you may get is that a Republican is not happy

 The stakes in this election are enormously high."

-The page-long Preamble concludes:
+The Preamble concludes:

 "History has shown that nothing about democracy is guaranteed.
 Every generation has to